cjoakim/azure-cognitive-search-cosmos-db/README.md

 ## Project Directory Structure

-This repo contains the following three subdirectories/subprojects:
+This repo contains the following three subdirectories/subprojects with working code:

 ```
 .                     <-- Root directory of this repo
 ├── java_acs_client   <-- Java client app for the indexed data in Azure Cognitive Services
 ├── py_acs_admin      <-- Python console app for configuring/administering Azure Cognitive Services
 └── py_cosmos_data    <-- Python console app to wrangle the raw data and load it to Cosmos DB Mongo API
 ```

 ---